star-tek/star-rb/app/pages/learn-ruby.md

 #### You'll need a Text Editor:

-- IntelliJ [RubyMine](http://www.jetbrains.com/ruby/) is **highly, highly recommended** because it allows you to easily dig into the source code for the gems and modules your project is built on.  **Use the ⌘-click shortcut**!
+- IntelliJ [RubyMine](http://www.jetbrains.com/ruby/) is **highly, highly recommended** because it allows you to easily dig into the source code for the gems and modules your project is built on.  **Use the &#x2318;-click shortcut**!
 Do it!
 - [Sublime Text](http://www.sublimetext.com/) - If you're new, this is what we recommend.
 - [Vim](http://www.vim.org/) and [Emacs](http://www.gnu.org/software/emacs/) are more advanced users.
 - [Nitrous.IO](https://www.nitrous.io/) - More than an IDE in the browser.
 Highly recommended for new startups.
 Hosts